Best steam irons 2024 – 9 tried-and-tested models

 Reasons to avoid

 The Philips PerfectCare Steam Generator 7000 was the surprise standout favourite of our ironing test run.
-It was easy for us to hastily judge this iron on looks alone; it's very big, a bit strange-looking compared to a conventional iron and quite heavy too.
+It was easy to hastily judge this iron on looks alone; it's very big, a bit strange-looking compared to a conventional iron and quite heavy too.

 But looks can be deceiving, and it turns out that this steam generator system was an absolute dream to use.
 How does it work?
 You fill up the 1.8-litre water tank (which can last you for up to an incredible two hours of use), and then simply lift off the ultra-light iron from the base itself.